lauris/lauris.github.com/_posts/2014-08-24-educational-youtube-channels.md

 * **[CGP Grey](https://www.youtube.com/user/CGPGrey)**.
 CGP Grey's videos are mostly fast paced explanations of different topics like geography, history and internet.
 I like the pace because it holds the attention at all times and it doesn't feel like wasting too much time.

 * **[MinutePhysics](https://www.youtube.com/user/minutephysics)** by Henry Reich.
 Short, educational videos that explain various physics-related topics.
 Most videos are around one minute in length and are great for a quick dose of knowledge.
-The goal of MinutePhysics is "to get people excited about learnig".
+The goal of MinutePhysics is "to get people excited about learning".

 * **[Numberphile](https://www.youtube.com/user/numberphile)** by Brady Haran.
 As you could guess this channel produces interesting videos about numbers and mathematics.
 Doesn't sound too interesting?
 Well, there is only one way to find out...